The application process

 Due to processing demands each stage thereafter may take three weeks to complete but we'll let you know our final decision within 40 working days as required by UTT.

 Before applying to study an Initial Teacher Training course (ITT), you will need to check a number of online resources to assess your suitability for the course.
-Teaching in England is supported by the National College for Teaching and Leadership (NCTL).
+Teaching in England is supported by the Teaching Regulation Agency (TRA).
 You can read information on becoming a teacher on the Department for Education (DfE) Website.

 There is also a wide range of information on becoming a teacher available on the UCAS Teacher Training (UTT) site.
 Each provider of ITT will have their own entry criteria in addition to the standard criteria required by the NCTL.